davesag/Frank/README.txt

 Step 0. -  Check dependencies
 -----------------------------
 * Ruby 1.8.7 or higher
-* Various gems: rack, sinatra, sinatra-r18n, haml, erb, activerecord, bcrypt-ruby, logger, pony and of course rake.
+* Various gems: rack, sinatra, sinatra-r18n, haml, erb, activerecord (version 3.0.0 or better), bcrypt-ruby, logger, pony and of course rake.
 * If you want to use rcov install that too.
+# see the .gems file for the formal details we supply to Heroku.

 Step 1. -  Get the code.
 ------------------------